Is WhatsApp secure for companies? Can employees carelessly discuss work-related matters via WhatsApp?

 A study conducted by the technology company Guild showed that almost half of UK workers (41%) admitted to using the messaging app for work.
-And even though WhatsApp has penetrated the corporate space due to its popularity, companies are in search of a more reliable secure messaging platform.
+And even though WhatsApp has penetrated the corporate space due to its popularity, companies are in search of a more secure instant messaging platform.

 Italy’s data protection agency contacted the European Data Protection Board (EDPB) in order to demand clear information over WhatsApp security.
 Besides that, some Indian and multinational companies have even issued advisories to employees asking them to use WhatsApp with caution and stop using the platform for critical business calls, as reported by Economic Times.

-In this article, you will learn about secure messaging, the importance of compliance in Enterprise communications, and steps on how to choose the most secure messaging app for your business.
+Read on to find out more about secure messaging, the importance of compliance in Enterprise communications, and steps on how to choose the most secure messaging app for your business.

 - how your information will be collected and handled by a company;